Administration aims to boost UO’s low four-year graduation rate

 But the Academic and Student Affairs Committee, headed by the Office of the Provost, plans to meet the national average of 60 percent by 2020.

 During September’s Board of Trustees meetings, the committee outlined the Student Success Initiative.
-The initiative aims to decrease the time it takes students to graduate and the percent of students that leave UO without a degree, which is roughly 30%.
+The initiative aims to decrease the time it takes students to graduate and the percent of students that leave UO without a degree, which is roughly 30 percent.

 “As we know, the cost of attending a university is increasing,” said associate vice provost for student success Doneka Scott.
 “We believe that every student admitted to the University of Oregon can and will graduate with a degree in a timely fashion.”